snr-laboratory/snrlab-microfab-trial0/doc/Filmphotomaskprocedure.md

    * I think it would be beneficial to take the time to scan the surface profile and measure the heigth of the removed unexposed photoresist.

 7. Deposition - Electron Beam Evaporator
-   * Deposit 100 angstrom of Cr at a rate of 1.0 A/s
+   * Deposit 100 angstrom of Cr at a rate of 0.5 A/s
+   Sputter
-   * Deposit 900 angstrom of Al at a rate of 1.0 A/s
+   * Deposit 200 angstrom of Al at a rate of 0.5 A/s
-   * Total deposition will be 0.1 mircon
+   * Total deposition will be 0.03 mircon

 8. Lift-off
    * Place in acetone and sonicate for 2 mintues